-Whatever media we read, watch, or listen to has an effect on us.
-Church members are counseled to choose only entertainment and media that are uplifting.
-Wholesome entertainment promotes good thoughts and righteous choices and allows participants to enjoy themselves without losing the Spirit of the Lord.
+Whatever media we read, watch, listen to, or interact with has an effect on us.
+Wholesome entertainment and social media use promotes good thoughts and righteous choices and allows us to enjoy ourselves and connect with others without losing the Spirit of the Lord.
+Unwholesome media use separates us from that same Spirit.

-“So, Can I Watch It or Not?” youth.lds.org
+“So, Can I Watch It or Not?” youth.ChurchofJesusChrist.org

-“Out of the Best Books, Movies, or Music,” youth.lds.org
+“Out of the Best Books, Movies, or Music,” youth.ChurchofJesusChrist.org

 “Music and Dancing,” For the Strength of Youth